ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 -- store_service.bal
 -- types.bal
 ```

 ### Generate service contract object for given OpenAPI contract

 OpenAPI Specification (OAS) is a way to describe the service interface of REST APIs.
-Counterpart of this in Ballerina is service object type.
-This `--with-service-contract` is to enable code generation for Ballerina service contract object.
+Counterpart of this in Ballerina is service object types.
+This `--with-service-contract` is to enable code generation for the Ballerina service contract object type.

 For example,